Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Japanese food is delicious!
 We ate sushi, ramen, udon, tempura, gyoza, okonomiyaki (savory pancake), karaage (fried chicken), Wagyu beef, crepes, taiyaki (cream-filled pastry shaped like a fish), mochi, ice cream, shaved ice, and more.

-My husband and daughter will eat anything and they loved eating in Japan.
+My husband and daughter will eat anything, and they loved eating in Japan.
 I don't like seafood, but I had no problem finding good pork, beef, and chicken dishes.

 Since his diet is a preference and not an allergy, there were times when he ordered the tofu ramen and didn't ask questions about the broth.
 Okonomiyaki (savory pancake) was a good regional dish for him in Hiroshima and Kyoto because it can easily be prepared without meat or fish powder.
-Eggs are used a lot in Japanese food and were a good option for him.
+Eggs are often used in Japanese food and were a good option for him.

 If you have a food allergy, sensitivity, or special diet, here's what worked for us.